 Other great options include cashew yogurt from Forager foods, or coconut yogurt from SoDelicious Foods.

 Mango: This recipe is also great with frozen dark sweet cherries, frozen pineapple (add the honey with pineapple), or frozen raspberries (add the honey for sweetness) in place of the mango.

 Dairy free yogurt: If you can tolerate dairy, regular greek style yogurt would be great here.
 The higher the fat content the creamier the frozen yogurt.

 If you love this recipe, you should try:

 - 1 cup plain dairy free yogurt – Cashew yogurt, almond milk yogurt, coconut yogurt

 - Toppings of choice

-- Process first with pulsing the food processor then run for about 1 minute until the mango looks like small grains of rice.
+- In a food processor, add half the frozen mango chunks.
+Process first with pulsing the food processor then run for about 1 minute until the mango looks like small grains of rice.

-- Serve immediately with your choice of toppings, or freeze in air tight container
+- Serve immediately with your choice of toppings, or freeze in air tight container for 20-30 minutes.

 - Makes 2-3 servings, depending on serving size.